Ceramic Implants

 The patient had numerous missing teeth due to long-term bite issues.
 We fixed the bite and used various CeraRoot ceramic implants to rehabilitate his mouth.

 Since zirconia is non-metallic and white, it is natural-looking.
-It’s a perfect base color that closely mimics what nature created in the first place.
-Patients with thin, translucent gums or those who are prone to gum recession (as are many aging people) may esthetically benefit.
+It’s a perfect base color that closely mimics what nature created.
+Patients with thin, translucent gums or those prone to gum recession (such as many aging people) may benefit esthetically from it.

 One-piece ceramic implants are designed for the immediate placement after tooth extractions.
 This one-stage surgical approach minimizes implantation time and maximizes comfort.